 Last weekend, the family and I headed up to the local ski mountain and enjoyed an amazing day of skiing.

-Knee pain can be common pain in skiing.
-So today, I will be sharing some exercises that can help you manage your knee discomfort.
+Knee pain can be a common issue in skiing.
+So, today I will be sharing some exercises that can help you manage knee discomfort.

 CLICK HERE to watch the YouTube video.

 Use a resistance band, such as a loop band.
 Sit upright on the floor with both legs extended in front of your body.
 Bend one knee and loop the tubing under the arch of your foot.
 Straighten your leg, pushing against the resistance in the band.
 Retract your knee to return to the starting position and repeat the movement.

 Complete 1 set of 10 repetitions on each side.
 Perform the exercise in a smooth, controlled movement, with a good stop at the end position.

 This exercise strengthens the muscles around the knees.
 We are also stretching the hamstrings when the legs straight.

 Sit upright on the floor with both legs extended in front of your body.
 Loop the resistant tubing under the arch of one foot.
 Use your arms to pull the band towards your body, increasing the resistance and pulling your toes back.
 Relax to return to the starting position.
 Repeat the movement.